Benjamin-Walker/LiveVinylDisplay/README.md

 # Live_Vinyl_Display

-The code checks whether a song is playing, and if so attempts to identify and then display the song.
+This code checks whether a song is playing, and if so attempts to identify and then display the cover art and metadata of a song.